Esylus/Coding-Standards/1_ReviewStandards.md

 # itgroove Code Review Standards

-Objective: The purpose of this style guide is to create standards to adhere to while conducting code base reviews.
+Objective: This document has been written to create standards to adhere to while conducting code base reviews.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->